canonical/metallb-rocks/docs/fips.md

 - **Federal Information Processing Standards (FIPS)**: A set of standards for cryptographic modules published by the U.S. government.
 - **Border Gateway Protocol (BGP)**: A standardized exterior gateway protocol for exchanging routing information between autonomous systems on the internet.
-- **Federal Information Processing Standards (FIPS)**: A set of standards for cryptographic modules published by the U.S. government.
 - **Transport Layer Security (TLS)**: A cryptographic protocol designed to provide secure communication over a computer network.
 - **Open Source Routing Software (FRR)**: A routing software suite used for network routing protocols.
 - **Network Discovery Protocol (NDP)**: A protocol in the IPv6 suite for neighbor discovery.